What Is Expungement And How Is It Different From Pardon Or Sealment?

-But also there are a very few pardons that are given out where expungements, if you qualify for them, you’ll be eligible for an expungement and shouldn’t have a trouble getting expunged.
+But also there are very few pardons that are given out as expungements; if you qualify for them, you’ll be eligible for an expungement and shouldn’t have a trouble getting expunged.

 How Does That Differ From Healing Of A Record Or Sealment?